 All students are expected to complete the university's Liberal Arts Core requirements.
 See the Liberal Arts Core Requirements section of the catalog for additional details.
 The Liberal Arts Core requirement can be met by: (1) completing ENG 101 and 201 or (2) taking the CEEB exam: a score of 4 or 5 on the CEEB entitles a student to credit for ENG 101 or (3) taking the CLEP exam: must pass both the essay and the objective sections of the Subject exams entitled Freshman English to receive credit for ENG 101.
 The Department of English will evaluate the CLEP exams for appropriate credit Bachelor of Arts with a major in English with an emphasis in Creative Writing, students should fulfill specific categories of the Liberal Arts Core curriculum by taking the courses indicated as follows:

-Foreign Language (modern foreign language at the 200-level or equivalent) (6 hours)
+- Studies to Enhance a World Perspective Foreign Language (modern foreign language at the 200-level or equivalent) (6 hours) - Senior Capstone Course ENG 460 (as listed in major hours below)